rparsi/material-ui-vite-ts-demo/README.md

 For local dev work, use `npm run preview -- --host` or `npm run dev -- --host`.

+To run tests: `npm run test` (make sure your test file names have ".spec." or ".test.", ie `sanityCheck.spec.js`).

 Pay attention to the port number in the output, you'll need that to access the dev or preview build from your host machine's browser.